 How did we begin?

-The West Moonah Community House commenced in 1985 when a group of interested people from West Moonah began to offer organised activities at the local school.
+The West Moonah Neighbourhood House commenced in 1985 when a group of interested people from West Moonah began to offer organised activities at the local school.
 After a few years, we found accommodation in an old draughty house, a few streets away from the school.
 By 1991, we were moved into a brand new house in Springfield Avenue.

-West Moonah Community House is a home away from home for many of our community members.
+West Moonah Neighbourhood House is a home away from home for many of our community members.
 We adopt an open door policy encouraging every member of any community to participate in our activities and utilise our facilities.

 OUR VISION: A place to come together in unity to share, learn and grow

 OUR MISSION: We create a friendly, caring and inclusive environment for our community to connect with each other, learn new things and find help when they need it.